codemonkeysio/code-monkeys-blog/docs/_posts/vuepress-tutorials/vuepress-tutorial-8.md

 For the [Code Monkeys Blog](/) we'll be building a footer that consists of links to various social media platforms.
 This gives the user an easy way to interact with various content and the community.

 Take a look at the footer on this page to see what we'll be designing for the blog.
-To see another example you can check out the [VuePress](https://vuepress.vuejs.org/) footer as well.
+To see another example you can check out the [VuePress](https://vuepress.vuejs.org/) site footer as well.

 Make sure you start the local development server which should be running at [http://localhost:8080/](http://localhost:8080/) to see the changes we'll be making to the site.
 If the changes aren't appearing after you save them, then try restarting your local development server.